🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 When expectations align with capability, performance stabilizes.

-Setup Is Part of Responsibility
+Setup Is Part of Operator Responsibility

-It is an operator responsibility.
+It is responsibility.

 That is not tool failure.

-That is operator error.
+It is operator error.

-Role Clarity Applies to Tools Too
+Role Clarity Applies to Tools

-It also applies to:
+It also defines:

-where handoffs occur
+Where handoffs occur

-what tasks are inappropriate for a given model
+What tasks are inappropriate for a model

-Clear role boundaries prevent misuse.
+Clear boundaries prevent misuse.

-Misuse creates disappointment.
+Misuse produces disappointment.

 Expectation Discipline

-reasonable output
+Reasonable output

-within defined bounds
+Within defined bounds

-This discipline preserves trust and reduces friction.
+This discipline preserves stability.

-It also prevents anthropomorphizing failure.
+It prevents anthropomorphizing failure.

 Choosing Correctly Is Leverage